-Okay, so you just came off no-shave November and you kind of like having a beard.
-Or maybe you’ve been growing facial hair since you were 14 years old and never got around to shaving in the first place.
-Everyone loves Santa Claus with his big white bushy beard, but you’re too young to be a convincing mall Santa.
+Okay, so you just came off “No-Shave November” and you kind of like having a beard.
+Or perhaps you’re participating in “Decembeard,” a hair-raising fundraiser held during the month of December.
+Maybe you’ve been growing facial hair since you were 14 years old and never got around to shaving in the first place.
+Or maybe you’re a historical reenactor in your spare time.
+We all know everyone loves Santa Claus with his big white bushy beard, but you’re way too young to be a convincing mall Santa.

 So you may be wondering, what are the best careers for people with beards?

 It all comes down to the nature of the industry, as well as the type of company.
-Always familiarize yourself with the culture of a workplace before trying to get a job there, because they will be looking for someone who is a good fit with their organization.
+You should always familiarize yourself with a place before trying to get a job there, because they will be looking for someone who is a good fit with their organizational culture.

 Here’s the bad news…

 Large conservative corporations, especially in banking/finance and law, are prejudiced against facial hair and don’t allow much leeway for self-expression.
-High-end luxury brands also like to keep up their appearances.
+High-end luxury brands also like to keep up their appearances with clean-shaven employees.

 Beards may be prohibited if personal protective equipment such as a respirator mask is required – as such masks require a tight seal and are not designed to be worn with full beards.
-This would probably exclude you from firefighting, law enforcement, armed services, and some medical/healthcare jobs.
+This may exclude you from firefighting, law enforcement, armed services, and some medical/healthcare jobs.

 Other jobs where beards are discouraged are food service and retail sales, or any job where you interact with the public.
-This is because managers want you to look nice and neat at all times – and typically this means clean-shaven.
+This is because managers want you to look nice and neat at all times – and typically this means having a clean complexion.
 Plus they are aware that some customers may find beards intimidating.
-Let’s face it – beards are often associated with long-haired hippies and leather-dressed men in biker gangs.
+Let’s face it – beards are often associated with long-haired hippies and leather-dressed dudes in biker gangs.

 Her advice was to shave it off for interviews and if they don’t have a policy about facial hair then grow it out later.
-I suppose this may be true, because my grandma’s doctor is a well-respected orthopedic surgeon with a full beard – yet in his professional photo he is totally clean-shaven, so that was probably taken back when he first joined the staff.
+I suppose this may be true, because my grandma’s doctor is a well-respected orthopedic surgeon with a full beard – yet in his professional photo he is completely whiskerless, so that was probably taken back when he first joined the staff.

 Here’s the good news…